 But, please remember to use my recommendations as a starting point.
 Investigate a few that you think might work for your business, and take a closer look for yourself.
 And when doing your own research, please be careful!
 Learn about the sorts of things that go in on the web hosting industry.
 Also, be wary of web host review sites too.
 Many are riddled with spam reviews and fake customer comments.
 TechCrunch ran an article about this a number of years ago.

 Below, I’ve broken everything down company by company.
 Some of these hosting companies specialize in offering just one kind of hosting, like shared hosting or managed WordPress hosting, while others offer several kinds of web hosting.
 If you’re not familiar with the various kinds of web hosting, be sure to check out my tutorial, The 6 Types Of Web Hosting For Your Business.
-At the very end of this tutorial, I’ll mention a few additional web hosts that you might want to look into, too.

 A quick note on how I’ve ordered the companies below: This is not a best-to-worst list or anything like that.
 What I’ve done is listed them in a way that make sense for you, as you get started with your business online.
 I’ve tried to list the companies I think are most likely to fit general small business needs first, followed by companies that cater to more specialized needs.